jerryhgladinet/docs/host_centrestack/source/chapter03.rst

 Add User
 -----------

 Users can be created directly with user name and email.
-If Server Agent is used, users can also be created from the Server Agent where Active Directory users from a remote Server Agent can be imported into |prodname|.
+If the Server Agent is used, users can also be created from the Server Agent where Active Directory users from a remote Server Agent can be imported into |prodname|.

 .. figure:: _static/image_s3_1_30.png
     :align: center

     ADDING USERS

-Before Server Agent is used, you can see "Native User" and "Batch create users" two options.
+Before the Server Agent is used, there are two options: "Native User" and "Batch create users".
 If you use Server Agent to connect a remote file server to this specific tenant, the remote Active Directory will also show up.

 .. figure:: _static/image_s3_1_31.png
     :align: center